ysyk2021/the-positive-thinking-innovator-exploring-new-approaches-and-strategies-for-cultivating-positivity/src/chapter-7-2.md

-Chapter 7: The Future of Positive Thinking: Promising Research on Positive Thinking
+Promising Research on Positive Thinking
 ===================================================================================

 In this chapter, we'll explore some promising research on positive thinking and its potential impact on our mental and physical well-being.